Institute of Chartered Accountants of Scotland: Membership and Qualification

 In addition to the CA qualification, ICAS delivers the ICAS Tax Professional (ITP) qualification in partnership with Tolley Tax Training.
 Those completing the qualification are awarded the designiation 'ITP'.

 Admission to membership

-It takes generally 3 years to qualify as a CA during which students will combine structured work experience with classroom-based study of relevant education syllabus.
+It generally takes 3 years to qualify as a CA during which students will combine structured work experience with classroom-based study of relevant education syllabus.
 The training programme enables students to develop the professional knowledge, skills and attributes essential to qualify as a CA.

 In order to be eligible to enter training to become a chartered accountant, prospective CA students must hold a UK degree (or overseas equivalent).
 The UK NARIC provides a service to individuals seeking confirmation on comparability between international qualifications and UK qualifications.
 In addition prospective CA students must obtain a training contract with an authorised employer.

 Mutual recognition

 The institute has mutual recognition agreements in place with: